tychonievich/archimedes/meta/tasks/README.md

     - each key is taken as a function name
     - any fields that could appear at the top-level scope (except for `func`) may appear distinctly for each `func`
+    - each may have a different `weight`, defaulting to 1 id not specified

 -   Some way of specifying test cases (see [Specifying test cases] below).